Teaching Zack to Think: Developing Critical Thinking Skills

 Learn how to tap Google’s free online toolset and knock down the walls of your classroom, engage students and make connections in new and exciting ways.
 During this session you will build robust learning solutions that you can immediately apply in your classroom.
 Develop a custom search engine based on your particular subject area or unit of study.
 Create an interactive map for your literature, history, math or science class.
 With these and other open-ended tools, the options are endless.

 Web literacy may be the single most important skill for all of our students.
 Most students “do not know they do not know” how to use the web.
 They just think they know which makes them dangerous.
 All students need sophisticated research skills.

 First, there must be an understanding of effective search and validation strategies when using search engines like Google.
 Secondly, there needs to be an organizational method for effectively harnessing this content.
 Finally, there is a need for students to connect and collaborate with others around the world to gain further insight into the knowledge they find.

 This session will look at how effective search and validation techniques combined with tools like Diigo and Twitter can build better researchers.

-As a parent purchasing cell phones, iPads and/or laptops for your kids, are you taking the necessary steps to understand the implications of these purchases?
-Schools are ramping up their ability to best prepare students for learning in a digital world, and it’s critical that they have your support.
-This session will outline the role parents must play, working in tandem with teachers, to help students understand the educational and ethical impact of their time online.
-You will learn how your kids can dig deeper into topics and better organize their learning, how they can connect globally with experts and peers, as well as how to help kids understand the ethics behind working and playing online.
+In a world filled with cell phones, tablets and laptops, are you taking the necessary steps to learn how to guide your child through the learning opportunities and the ethics of these connected devices?
+This session will outline the role parents can play, working in tandem with teachers, to help students understand the educational and ethical impact of their time online.
+You will learn how your children can dig deeper into topics and better organize their learning, how they can connect globally with experts and peers, as well as how to help kids understand the ethics behind working and playing online.